 We’ve made a lot of packing mistakes the last couple of years and put together this list of practical travel essentials from what we learned by traveling full time.
 This list is great for Digital Nomads, location independent workers or anyone going on a long trip.

-For the last 3 years we’ve been traveling as digital nomads around the United States and parts of Europe.
-We’ve taken two long road trips across America and a four month trip to Bulgaria, Slovakia and Czech Republic.
+For the last four years we’ve been traveling as digital nomads around the United States, we spent time living in Puerto Rico and parts of Europe.
+We’ve taken two long road trips across America and have lived in Bulgaria, Czech Republic, Portugal and Albania.

-Affiliate disclosure: Some of the links may be affiliate links and if you purchase something using one of those links we may receive a small referral commission at no additional cost to you for any sign ups or purchases you may make.
+Affiliate disclosure: As an Amazon Associate we earn from qualifying purchases.
+Some of the links may be affiliate links and if you purchase something using one of those links we may receive a small referral commission at no additional cost to you for any sign ups or purchases you may make.

 Packing cubes are actually pretty new to us.
 We never used cubes before and now I don’t know how we ever kept things organized without them!
 Not only do packing cubes help with organizing they also also compress clothes so you can pack more in your suitcase.